Transport In Cells Answer Key

 Facilitated diffusion involves the movement of larger or polar molecules across the membrane with the help of membrane proteins.
 These proteins act as channels or carriers, providing a pathway for the molecules to cross.
 Two main types of facilitated diffusion proteins are:

-- Channel proteins: These form hydrophilic pores in the membrane, allowing specific ions or molecules to pass through.
+• Channel proteins: These form hydrophilic pores in the membrane, allowing specific ions or molecules to pass through.
 Many channel proteins are gated, meaning they can open or close in response to specific signals.
-For example, ion channels are crucial for nerve impulse transmission.
+To give you an idea, ion channels are crucial for nerve impulse transmission.

 Answer Key Example: What is the difference between channel proteins and carrier proteins in facilitated diffusion?
 Channel proteins form pores, allowing passive passage, while carrier proteins bind to the transported molecule and undergo a conformational change to move it across.